poolshark-protocol/docs/site/content/introduction/cover-pools.en.md

 # Cover Pools
 <!-- Cover Position alongside Range Position -->
-Bidirectional Automated Market Makers always take the side the market desires.</br>
+Cover Pools allow you to create positions to increase exposure to a specific token conditional on it increasing in price on a given pair.</br>

+* If the ETH price increases, the pool sells DAI and increases the amount of ETH exposure
+* If the ETH price decreases, the pool sells ETH and increases the amount of DAI exposure

+If your position is in range on an AMM it increases the exposure to the token dropping in price or has all exposure in the token dropping in price.</br>

 * If the market wants ETH, the pool takes DAI and increases the ETH to DAI price
 * If the market wants DAI, the pool takes ETH and decreases the ETH to DAI price.

-Cover Pools in a Directional Automated Market Maker do the opposite.</br>

-* If the ETH price increases, the pool takes ETH and decreases the ETH to DAI price
-* If the ETH price decreases, the pool takes DAI and increases the ETH to DAI price

 ![Range Order 1](cover-vs-range.png){: style="width:90%"}

-This allows them to function as a hedging tool if the user wants to enter or exit an `ERC-20` token over some range.
+This allows them to function as a hedging tool if the user wants to enter or exit an **ERC-20** token over some range.

-In the case of Cover Pools, if the market price of ETH to DAI increases, liquidity will be unlocked to purchase ETH for the pool.

-Directional liquidity adopts the buy-and-hold strategy, so as the price of ETH continues to rise the pool will continue to hold onto this position.
+If you were to move into/out of a position such as this with a fixed price (as done when providing liquidity) your position will either result in being unfilled or underpricing the liquidity.

+Using a Gradual Dutch Auction means that you can start at the price indicated by the current price tick of your position and slowly discount the price until it is accepted by the market.
+This increases the incentive to become the counterparty until it is deemed acceptable

-As a `Range Order`, Cover LP Positions will unlock periodically unlock as the `Time-Weighted Average Price` moves in a certain direction.
+As a `Range Order`, Cover Positions will unlock periodically unlock liquidity across a price range as the **Time-Weighted Average Price** (TWAP) increases or decreases (indicated by the user).

-This is because we don't want the pool to buy ETH at 3000 DAI/ETH until we have a high degree of certainty 3000 DAI/ETH is the market price over some period.
+This is because we don't want the pool to unlock liquidity due to high frequency market volatility which will be closed out on an extremely short time period due to arbitrage.
+A

 ### Cover Pool Use Cases